Hugh Fortescue, 1st Earl Clinton

-Hugh Fortescue, 1st Earl Clinton, 14th Baron Clinton (1696 – 1751) of Castle Hill in the parish of Filleigh, and of Weare Giffard Hall, both in North Devon, and of Ebrington Manor in Gloucestershire, was a landowner and peer.
-He built the surviving Palladian stately home of Castle Hill.
+Hugh Fortescue, 1st Earl Clinton (c.
+1696 – 3 May 1751) was an English peer and landowner.
+He built the Palladian English country house of Castle Hill, which survives to this day.

 Origins

 He was the eldest surviving son and heir of Hugh Fortescue, MP (1665–1719) of Filleigh, Weare Giffard and Ebrington, by his first wife Bridget Boscawen (d.
 1708), daughter and sole heiress of Hugh Boscawen, MP (1625–1701), of Tregothnan in Cornwall (whose mother was a Rolle), by his wife Lady Margaret Clinton (d.
 1688), the youngest daughter and eventual co-heiress of Theophilus Clinton, 4th Earl of Lincoln, 12th Baron Clinton (1600–1667).
 Bridget Boscawen's first cousin was Hugh Boscawen, 1st Viscount Falmouth (c.
 1680-1734), Comptroller of the Household and Vice-Treasurer of Ireland, raised to the peerage in 1720.
 From the Boscawens the Fortescue family inherited various estates in Cornwall including antimony mines at Treore and also possessed Trewether and the harbours at Port Gaverne and Port Isaac.